Fr4nz83/PWR-plugin-kubernetes/README.md

 Then, to reproduce the experimental pipeline used in our paper, please follow these steps:

 1. **translate the production traces from CSV to YAML** -- this is required to run the experiments with the simulator.
 To this end, read [README](data/README.md) under the `data` directory for more information.
 2. **execute the experiments conducted in the paper**.
-To this end, read [README](experiments/README.md) under the `experiments` directory for more information.
-Please, be aware that the simulations behind the experiments take a lot of time, depending on the amount of cores available on the machine you'll use. **TODO: update the document**
+To this end, read Section 1 from the [README](experiments/README.md) under the `experiments` directory for more information.
+Please, be aware that the simulations behind the experiments take a lot of time, depending on the amount of cores available on the machine you'll use.
 3. **extract and plot the results from the logs**.
-To this end, read ... **TODO: update the document**
+To this end, read Section 2 from the [README](experiments/README.md) under the `experiments` directory for more information.

 ## Cite us